cakes & bakes

 Lightly flour your counter and place the dough on the surface, covering it with a greased glass mixing bowl.

-Allow to rest in a warm environment for 20 minutes.
-(I leave my oven on to warm my kitchen or put the dough in the sun.)
+Allow the dough to rest in a warm environment for 20 minutes.
+I often leave my oven on low to warm the kitchen or place the dough in a sunny spot.

-Once dough has rested you will roll out into a roughly 35cm by 25cm rectangle.
-Don’t forget to flour your surface when rolling so that it doesn't stick to the counter.
+Once rested, roll the dough out into a rectangle roughly 35cm by 25cm.
+Be sure to flour your surface so it doesn't stick.

-Sprinkle the cinnamon over the butter and then top the rectangle with the fruit mix.
+Sprinkle the cinnamon over the butter and top evenly with the fruit mix.

-Place it on a lightly greased baking tray, shaping it into a ring.
-Score the ring into 5cm slices.
-Keeping slices joined near the inner circle.
+Score the ring into 5cm slices using a sharp knife, keeping the slices joined near the inner circle.

-Cover with greased cling wrap and leave in a warm place for a further 10 minutes or until your ring has doubled in size.
+Cover with greased cling wrap and leave in a warm place for a further 10 minutes, or until the ring has doubled in size.

-In a small jug mix your egg and milk.
-Brush over the ring after it has risen.
+In a small jug, mix the egg and milk to create a wash.
+Brush this gently over the ring after it has risen.

-Bake at 200°c, 20-25 minutes.
-Your ring should be golden brown.
-If you tap on it and its sounds hollow, it's ready!
+Bake at 200°C for 20–25 minutes until the ring is golden brown.
+If you tap the base and it sounds hollow, it is ready.

-Drizzle it over your ring-when it comes to this part I always say, don't be shy!
+Drizzle the icing over the cooled ring.
+When it comes to this part, I always say: don’t be shy!

-You can decorate your ring with cherries if you wish!
+You can decorate the finished ring with glacé cherries if you wish.

 -Melissa